Giedrius-Lau/TrumpPhrases/README.md

-To run project, write npm run in terminal
+To run project, enter npm install in terminal and write npm run to start;
-# TrumpPhrases